 - Snails melt if you put salt on them!
 (Don’t try this at home!)

-I am not proud of the last one these days but in my defense, it was before my mother gave my first basic ethics lesson: You must treat other living beings gently.
+I am not proud of the last one these days but in my defence, it was before my mother gave my first basic ethics lesson: You must treat other living beings gently.

 At the end of the day, we would come home holding the pearls of our enthusiasm: My father with a box full of fish, I with seashells of every color and shape along with short reports of my experiments to be discussed around the dinner table.
 My favorite part of the day has always been the part I get to share experiences with other people.